nrk19/nrk19.com/README.md

 ```
 *Fragment of [Makefile](Makefile)*

-The certificates will be created on the container's directory `/etc/letsencrypt/`, so to keep the certificates we will map that directory to a docker volume called **certs**, and we will map it later to our web server.
+The certificates will be created on the container's directory `/etc/letsencrypt/`, so to keep the certificates we will map that directory to a docker volume called **certs**, and we will link it later to our main web server.

 ### Apache configuration

-The main web server will be a container running the Docker official Apache image **httpd**.
+The main web server will be a Docker container running the official Apache image **httpd**.

 Container deploy options:

 ```yaml
 web:
   image: httpd:latest